-The PA Criminal Intelligence Center (PaCIC) has begun the process of integrating subject matter experts from many state agencies, including DEP, into the Commonwealth's Fusion Center operations to assist in the analysis of intelligence received in order to prepare for all hazards.
-The DEP representative has met with the Office of Homeland Security and the Pa.
-State Police for an orientation to the Fusion Center.
+The PA Criminal Intelligence Center (PaCIC) has sent the Department an MOU for signature that will allow the DEP subject matter experts to begin working at the Commonwealth's Fusion Center to assist in the analysis of intelligence received in order to prepare for all hazards.
 The DEP must execute a memorandum of understanding (MOU) before the actual work begins.

 The Pa.
-Department of Agriculture is developing a team to provide a rapid response to food and feed contamination in the Commonwealth, and has invited DEP to provide subject matter experts to assist in this endeavor.
+Department of Agriculture is developing a team to provide a rapid response to food and feed contamination in the Commonwealth, and DEP is participating in this endeavor.
 The DEP members of this Rapid Response Team will assist with issues concerning safe drinking water, groundwater contamination, waste disposal, etc.